 Optimism (op·ti·mism) definition: hopefulness and confidence about the future or the successful outcome of something.

 The alternate garden definition – one who plants seed or young plants; with faith it will grow into something better.
 Plants naturally take optimism, hope, or faith to believe in their potential, see positive outcomes, and nurture your garden.
 There is more, something satisfying in the sheer act of gardening.
-I have helped so many in this season of COVID, step into the garden center, and witnessed the healing power of a store full of plants.
 I like to think Watters Garden Center is a Center for Optimism.

 Enough of garden philosophy; let’s talk succulents.
 The popularity of succulent plants has exploded this year due to their easy care and diversity of these fascinating plants.
 Particular anatomical adaptations and colors make some succulents look as they belong to another planet than on a kitchen counter or windowsill.
 Here are ten unusual succulents that add personality and distinction to your garden, houseplant collection, a desk at work, even “on the road” in that new motor home.

 Pebbled Tiger Jaws – Faucaria felina is the kind of plant that both attracts and repels the temptation to touch its strangely serrated leaves.
 The plant produces golden yellow flowers that nearly obscure the plant in fall and winter in addition to the exciting foliage.
 Pebbled tiger jaw fills a niche for those who want to grow a succulent in a shady spot.

 Crinkle Leaf Plant – Adromischus cristatus feature triangular leaves with lightly ruffled tips.
 Crinkle leaf tolerates light frost but grows best in a cool sunny spot with infrequent water.
 On mature plants, red and white flowers peek out from between the two-inch leaves.